Pardon My Take: History

+Beginning in January 2026, Pardon My Take began airing its video podcasts exclusively featured on Netflix.

+In March 2026, Pardon My Take won "Best Sports Podcast" at the IHeartRadio Podcast Awards.

 Format

 Most Pardon My Take episodes consist of three parts.
 The hosts open the show with a recap of current sports news.
 News is followed by an interview with a sports personality, celebrity, journalist, or athlete.
 Frequent guests include Ryan Whitney, Blake Bortles, Blake Griffin, Brooks Koepka, Mark Titus, Ryen Russillo, Chris Long, Mike Florio, Jerry O’Connell, Scott Van Pelt, Dan Haren, and Max Homa.
 The show is closed with a collection of recurring original segments which vary episode to episode.
 Popular segments include: "Hot Seat, Cool Throne", "Who's Back of the Week", "Fyre Fest of the Week", and "Guys on Chicks".
 Occasionally, the Pardon My Take hosts will alter the show's format for special episodes, including their yearly recap show and their annual award show since 2016, the "Takies."
 The hosts have held video exit interviews with their guests.
 Most of the interviews throughout 2016 concluded by Big Cat asking the guest three questions—if the guest washed their apples, who the most famous person in the guest's cell phone was, and a third question tailored to each guest.
 This third question was often the most provocative one of the interview and began with Big Cat saying "a question I'm gonna ask, that you don't have to answer, but I'm gonna ask anyway."

 For most of its history, the show opened by playing "Electric Avenue" by Eddy Grant and closed by playing (an often re-mixed version of) "Take On Me" by A-ha.
-For example, the April 14, 2021, episode ended with the vocals of "Take On Me" dubbed over the song from the Buick commercials.
 In the August 27, 2024 episode, both songs were conspicuously absent, replaced by the PMT YouTube intro and outro music, and have not been heard on the podcast since.
-The PMT crew has not publicly addressed the disappearance of "Electric Avenue" and "Take On Me".
+They were removed due to copyright issues.